Event | Discussion

 Venue: KJCC Auditorium • 53 Washington Square South

-Related: KJCC Chair
+Related: KJC Chair

 KJC Chair Quan Zhou in conversation with Wan Sonya Tang (Boston College) and Mary Kate Donovan (Skidmore College) about her work and how different contemporary media have influenced and impacted the expression of race issues in Contemporary Spain from a Sino-Spanish perspective.